MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 > [!IMPORTANT]
 > Flows developed in older versions of Power Automate for desktop remain unaffected from the sensitive variables functionality.
 Users can run existing flows from the console and the portal without editing them.
 Existing flows still have the old behavior and work in the same way as before.

 There are scenarios where flows handle sensitive information that needs to be hidden while debugging and running the flow.
 Power Automate for desktop allows users to create sensitive variables that aren't visible when a flow runs from within the flow designer.

-> [!NOTE]
-> If you have logged in with an organization premium account, the values of sensitive variables aren't logged in the Power Automate portal when the flow runs from the console or a cloud flow.
+If you have logged in with an organization premium account, the values of sensitive variables aren't logged in the Power Automate portal when the flow runs from the console or a cloud flow.

 Users can set any variable as sensitive, independently of its type, via the variables pane.
 Sensitive variables can be manipulated, referenced, processed, and used in every action without any limitation, like every other variable.